oracle/pgql-lang/pages/pgql-1.1-spec.md

 # Graph Pattern Matching

-In a PGQL query, the `WHERE` clause defines the graph pattern to be matched.
+In a PGQL query, the `MATCH` clause defines the graph pattern to be matched.

-Syntactically, a `WHERE` clause is composed of the keyword `WHERE` followed by a comma-separated sequence of constraints.
+Syntactically, a `MATCH` clause is composed of the keyword `MATCH` followed by a comma-separated sequence of path patterns.

 ```bash
 MatchClause         ::= 'MATCH' {PathPattern ','}+